Rue de Tilsitt

-Rue de Tilsitt is a street in the 8th and 17th arrondissements of Paris.
+The Rue de Tilsitt is a street in the 8th and 17th arrondissements of Paris.
 It is one of two streets which form a circle around the Place de l’Étoile (renamed the Place Charles de Gaulle in 1970) - the other is the Rue de Presbourg.
 It was named after the Peace of Tilsit by a decree of 2 March 1864 (its spelling with the two final "t"s reflects old German spellings, which tended to double terminal consonants after short vowels).

-The Embassy of Belgium in Paris is located on Rue de Tilsitt.
+The Embassy of Belgium in Paris is located on the Rue de Tilsitt.